jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 You only do the writing.
 They do the reading.
 This means that you need to at least consider what they’re saying.

 Sometimes the criticism is just jealousy.
 Other times, it’s legitimate information that will [improve the quality of your writing](/bad-writing/).
-You’ll have to be the judge, but automatically writing off criticism is one of the major barriers to success.
+You’ll must be the judge, but automatically writing off criticism is one of the major barriers to success.

-Not everyone who [gives you criticism is a hater](/tough-love/) and not [every hater is wrong.](/ed-latimore-hater-quotes/) If you want to be a great, there will be times when you have to put your ego aside and listen to criticism.
-You have to be open to the possibility that your content can be better.
+Not everyone who [gives you criticism is a hater](/tough-love/) and not [every hater is wrong.](/ed-latimore-hater-quotes/) To achieve greatness, there will be times when you have to put your ego aside and listen to criticism.
+You must be open to the possibility that your content can be better.

 However, [not all criticism is equa](/why-you-have-haters-even-if-you-arent-an-asshole/)l.